monsur/replai-review/README.md

-# NFL Newsletter Generator
+# NFL ReplAI

-An automated system for generating NFL weekly newsletters from ESPN game recaps.
+An automated system for generating AI-powered NFL weekly recaps from ESPN game data. **NFL ReplAI** uses artificial intelligence to create concise, informative newsletters for casual sports fans.
 The system is divided into three independent scripts that can be run separately or chained together.

 ## Features